donte5405/GODOG/README.md

 {
     "scrambleGodotFiles": true, // This tells if GODOG will completely scramble TSCN, TRES, and GDScript file locations.
     "removeTypeCasting": false, // This tells GODOG to also remove type castings.
+	"noExportParams": false, // This tells GODOG to strip away export parameters.
     "ignoreCrucialPreprocessors": false // This will tell GODOG to skip crucial preprocessors completely.
 }
 ```